-In this article, you will find an overview of the current COVID-19 measures for Valencia.
-Latest update: 18 July 2020.
+In this article, you will find an overview of the current COVID-19 entry requirements and restrictions for Spain and Valencia.
+Latest update: 13 July 2021.

 Current COVID-19 measures Valencia